-- 1. Students may request extra (= third) exam opportunities from the Board of Examiners.
-This request is honoured if the following cumulative criteria are met: - The student has used both exam opportunities of the academic year - The student scored at least a 5,0 on one occasion - The course is the last course before graduating / starting a master - The course exam is not offered within a reasonable time frame (i.e. 1 period) - 2.
+- 1. Students may request extra exam opportunities from the Board of Examiners.
+This request is honoured if the following cumulative criteria are met: - The student has used both exam opportunities of the academic year - The student scored at least a 5,0 on one occasion - The course is the last missing part of the master exam and prevents graduation - The course exam is not offered within a reasonable time frame (i.e. 1 period) - 2.
 Requests in the sense of paragraph 1 must be made on July 15th at the latest in order to be processed and scheduled before the end of the academic year. - 3.
 Financial issues, housing difficulties, an internship away from Maastricht, an exchange or the end of that exchange are insufficient justification to grant students' requests concerning different ways of (re)examination or earlier resits or exams than the regular exam or resit. - 4.
 The Board of Examiners may offer replacement exam opportunities to replace exam opportunities where force majeure (e.g. internet crash, calamity...) prevented the orderly course of an exam.